A Guide to the Bayh-Dole Act

 Bayh-Dole operates by requiring federal agencies to use a standard patent rights clause in all funding agreements for research or development work unless an agency can justify an exception.
 Thus, Bayh-Dole applies to federal agencies.
 The patent rights clause in each funding agreement establishes the rights and responsibilities for each recipient of federal support.

-Bayh-Dole makes uniform federal agencies’ procurement practices with regard to patentable inventions made with federal support at nonprofit organizations and small businesses when these inventions come to be owned to a party to a funding agreement, called a “contractor.”
+Bayh-Dole makes “uniform” federal agencies’ procurement practices with regard to patentable inventions made with federal support at nonprofit organizations and small businesses when these inventions come to be owned to a party to a funding agreement, called a “contractor.”
 These inventions are called “subject inventions”–inventions owned by a party to a funding agreement.
 If an invention is not owned by a party to a funding agreement, it cannot be a subject invention and Bayh-Dole does not apply.

 Bayh-Dole applies, for funding agreements, only to subject inventions.